rusticlion/Manastorm/manastorm_codebase_dump.md

         elseif costType == "any" then
             -- Generic cost (can be paid with any type) for _ = 1, costCount do
-                -- Collect all available token types
-                local availableTypes = {}
+                -- Collect all available tokens that haven't been used yet local availableTokens = {}

-                -- Check each mana type and gather available ones for _, tokenType in ipairs({"fire", "force", "moon", "nature", "star"}) do local token, index = self.manaPool:getToken(tokenType)
+                -- Check each token and gather available ones for i, token in ipairs(self.manaPool.tokens) do
-                    if token then
+                    if token.state == "FREE" and not usedIndices[i] then
-                        -- Found a token, return it to the pool for now self.manaPool:returnToken(index)
-                        table.insert(availableTypes, tokenType)
+                        table.insert(availableTokens, {token = token, index = i})
                     end
                 end

-                -- If there are available tokens, pick one randomly if #availableTypes > 0 then
+                -- If there are available tokens, pick one randomly if #availableTokens > 0 then
-                    -- Shuffle the available types for true randomness for i = #availableTypes, 2, -1 do local j = math.random(i)
+                    -- Shuffle the available tokens for true randomness for i = #availableTokens, 2, -1 do local j = math.random(i)
-                        availableTypes[i], availableTypes[j] = availableTypes[j], availableTypes[i]
+                        availableTokens[i], availableTokens[j] = availableTokens[j], availableTokens[i]
                     end

-                    -- Use the first type after shuffling local token, index = self.manaPool:getToken(availableTypes[1])
+                    -- Use the first token after shuffling local tokenData = availableTokens[1]

-                    if token then
+                    local token = self.manaPool.tokens[tokenData.index]
+                    token.state = "CHANNELED" -- Mark as being used
-                        table.insert(tokens, {token = token, index = index})
+                    table.insert(tokens, {token = token, index = tokenData.index})
-                    else
-                        -- Failed to find any token, return tokens to pool for _, tokenData in ipairs(tokens) do
-                            self.manaPool:returnToken(tokenData.index)
-                        end
-                        return nil
-                    end
+                    usedIndices[tokenData.index] = true -- Mark as used
                 else
                     -- No available tokens, return already collected tokens for _, tokenData in ipairs(tokens) do